ucsd-ccbb/MPN_atlas_methods/RNA Editing Analysis.md

 12. Further filter the variants not in known Alu elements:

-		# TODO: Verify with Adam that the filters below here are applied
-		# ONLY to variants at non-alu sites
 		# filter out variants in simple repeat regions
 		awk '{OFS="\t";$2=$2-1"\t"$2;print $0}' \
 			$workspace/"$sample"_raw_variants.rmhex.nonalu.txt | \